carpentries-incubator/lesson-gpu-programming/_episodes/03-first_program.md

 The first triplet specifies the size of the CUDA **grid**, while the second triplet specifies the size of the CUDA **block**.
 The grid is a three-dimensional structure in the CUDA programming model and it represent the organization of a whole kernel execution.
-A grid is made of one or more independent blocks, and in the case of previous code we have a grid composed by a single block `(1, 1, 1)`.
+A grid is made of one or more independent blocks, and in the case of our previous snippet of code we have a grid composed by a single block `(1, 1, 1)`.
 The size of this block is specified by the second triplet, in our case `(size, 1, 1)`.
 While blocks are independent of each other, the thread composing a block are not completely independent, they share resources and can also communicate with each other.

 To go back to our example, we can modify che grid specification from `(1, 1, 1)` to `(2, 1, 1)`, and the block specification from `(size, 1, 1)` to `(size // 2, 1, 1)`.
-If we run the code again, we should again get the correct output.
+If we run the code again, we should now get the expected output.

-We already introduced the special variable `threadIdx` when introducing the CUDA code, and we said it contains a triplet specifying the coordinates of a thread in a thread block.
+We already introduced the special variable `threadIdx` when introducing the `vector_add` CUDA code, and we said it contains a triplet specifying the coordinates of a thread in a thread block.
 CUDA has other variables that are important to understand the coordinates of each thread and block in the overall structure of the computation.

 These special variables are `blockDim`, `blockIdx`, and `gridDim`, and they are all triplets.